Akuli/jou/doc/lists.md

 `Moosems` moved to the start of the list where `Akuli` was, before `littlewhitecloud`.

 Jou's `list` does not have a method that deletes an item at a given index `i` without affecting the order of other items.
-If you would find it useful, [create an issue on GitHub](https://github.com/Akuli/jou/issues/new).
+If you would find it useful, please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new).
 For now, you can use the `memmove()` function declared in [stdlib/mem.jou](../stdlib/mem.jou).
 It works so that `memmove(dest, src, n)` copies `n` bytes of memory starting at pointer `src` to a new location that starts at pointer `dest`.